 Please note that the Antidote List previously produced by the National Poisons Information Centre (NPIC) is no longer in use.
 The NPIC currently recommends the use of the Royal College of Emergency Medicine and National Poisons Information Service Guideline on Antidote Availability for Emergency Departments (December 2022).
-A link to this document can be found here.

 Stock levels and storage recommendations from the Royal College of Emergency Medicine and National Poisons Information Service Guideline on Antidote Availability for Emergency Departments (December 2022) can be found here.